Trace definability I: preservation and characterizations: Stability, - , and indiscernibles

-\begin{proof} The first claim follows from the second claim and transitivity of local trace definability.
-We prove the second claim.
-Proposition~\ref{prop:local 1} shows that (2) and (3) are equivalent.
-It is clear that (2) implies (4) and (4) implies (5).
-We leave to the reader to show that (5) implies (1).
-We show that (1) implies (2).
-By Proposition~\ref{prop:trace-theories} it is enough to suppose that $\Sa M$ is unstable and $\aleph_1$-saturated and show that $\Sa M$ trace defines $(\Q;<)$.
-Then there is a sequence $(\alpha_q : q \in \Q)$ of elements of $M^m$ and a formula $\phi(x,y)$ such that for all $p,q \in \Q$ we have $\Sa M \models \phi(\alpha_p,\alpha_q)$ if and only if $p < q$.
-Let $\uptau \colon \Q \to M^m$ be given by declaring $\uptau(q) = \alpha_q$ for all $q \in \Q$.
-As $(\Q;<)$ admits quantifier elimination an application of Proposition~\ref{prop:qe} shows that $\Sa M$ trace defines $(\Q;<)$ via $\uptau$. \end{proof}

-We now give a characterization of stability in terms of trace definability of unary structures.
-This requires some background.
+We first characterize stability.
 We say that a unary structure $\Sa X$ is \textbf{chainable} if $\Sa X$ is interdefinable with $(X;\Cal G)$ for some collection $\Cal G$ of subsets of $X$ which forms a chain under inclusion.
-A \textit{chain} in a boolean algebra is a collection of elements which forms a chain under the boolean order.
-Note that $\Sa X$ is chainable if and only if $\Cal B[\Sa X]$ is generated by a chain.
-The following are equivalent for any boolean algebra $\mathfrak{B}$: \begin{enumerate}[leftmargin=*] \item $\mathfrak{B}$ is generated by a chain. \item $\mathfrak{B}$ is isomorphic to the boolean algebra generated by all intervals in some linear order. \item The topology on the Stone space $S(\mathfrak{B})$ of $\mathfrak{B}$ is induced by a linear order $\triangleleft$, and in this case $\mathfrak{B}$ is generated by the collection of intervals of the form $[0,\upxi]$ for $\upxi\in S(\mathfrak{B})$. \item There is a linear order $(I;\triangleleft)$ such that $\mathfrak{B}$ is isomorphic to the boolean algebra of subsets of $I$ generated by all sets of the form $[0,\upxi]$ for $\upxi\in I$. \end{enumerate} Equivalence of (1) and (2) is \cite[Thm~15.3]{booleanhandbook}.
+Note that $\Sa X$ is chainable if and only if the boolean algebra of unary definable sets is generated by a chain.
+This is a well-known condition in the theory of boolean algebras.
+The following are equivalent for any boolean algebra $\mathfrak{B}$. \begin{enumerate}[leftmargin=*] \item $\mathfrak{B}$ is generated by a chain. \item $\mathfrak{B}$ is isomorphic to the boolean algebra generated by all intervals in some linear order. \item The topology on the Stone space $S(\mathfrak{B})$ of $\mathfrak{B}$ is induced by a linear order $\triangleleft$, and in this case $\mathfrak{B}$ is generated by the collection of intervals of the form $(-\infty,\upxi]$ for $\upxi\in S(\mathfrak{B})$. \item There is a linear order $(I;\triangleleft)$ such that $\mathfrak{B}$ is isomorphic to the boolean algebra of subsets of $I$ generated by all sets of the form $(-\infty,\upxi]$ for $\upxi\in I$. \end{enumerate} The equivalence of (1) and (2) is \cite[Thm~15.3]{booleanhandbook}.
 The equivalence of (2) and (3) follows by \cite[Thm~15.7]{booleanhandbook} and the proof of that theorem.
-Note that (3) implies (4) and (4) implies (1).
-Boolean algebras satisfying these equivalent conditions are referred to as \textbf{interval algebras}.
+It is easy to see that (3) implies (4) and that (4) implies (1).
+Given a linear order $(I;\triangleleft)$ let $\Sa I_\triangleleft$ be the unary relational structure with domain $I$ and unary relations defining $(-\infty,\alpha]$ for all $\alpha\in I$.
+Lemma~\ref{lem:chain0} follows by Lemma~\ref{lem:both ways} and the comments above.